-They do enjoy a basket or bed with a heating pad kept on low around the house
+They do enjoy a basket or bed with a heating pad kept on medium around the house.

-I use equine pine pellets in open litter boxes.
+I use equine pine pellets in open and closed litter boxes.
 They convert easily onto other types of litter but I will send home enough of the pine pellets to get you started.

 I will send home toys, old and new, with your baby.

-If the baby is to fly home I will also supply sky kennel, baby blankets inside along with a toy.
+If the baby is to fly home I will also supply sky kennel (babies flying home only), baby blankets inside along with a toy.
 Sometimes they won’t allow a toy in the kennel during flight.

 I will send in the mail all items previously outlined, toys, food, paperwork, etc. I try and send this prior to kittens departure.

-Kittens stay at my home until 14 - 16 weeks of age.
-Babies with straight coats typically are allowed to leave earlier than the naked type babies.
-They will be altered and then about a 10-14 days after that they can travel to their new home:)
+Kittens stay at my home until 14 - 18 weeks of age.
+They will be altered and then about 10-14 days after that they can travel to their new home:)